 - Block sites by content filters

-- Block site by time of day
+- Block site by the time of day

 - Block site by domain